 In response to three uninterrupted years of severe drought, on April 1, 2015, Governor Brown issued Executive Order B-29-15 requiring a statewide mandatory reduction of 25 percent in potable urban water use compared to 2013.
 The order, implemented by the State Water Resources Control Board, took effect June 1, 2015 and was originally scheduled to run midway through February 2016.
 Governor Brown issued Executive Order B-36-15 in November 2015 extending the restrictions an additional eight months through October 2016 unless drought conditions significantly abate.
 Individual urban retail water suppliers were ordered to reduce potable water use by percentage amounts specified by the State Water Resources Control Board.
-The East Los Angeles District was ordered to reduce potable water use by 8 percent relative to use over the same period in 2013.
+The Bakersfield District was ordered to reduce potable water use by 32 percent relative to use over the same period in 2013.

-Between June 2015 and February 2016 the East Los Angeles District reduced its use of potable water by 14.8 percent relative to 2013, beating the reduction mandate by 6.8 percent.
+Between June 2015 and February 2016, the Bakersfield District reduced its use of potable water by 30.4 percent relative to 2013.

 The water use restrictions have spurred a significant increase in customer participation in the District's conservation programs.
-For example, participation in high efficiency toilet replacement programs increased by 63 percent while distribution of high-efficiency landscape irrigation spray nozzles increased by more almost 2,000 percent.
+For example, participation in high efficiency toilet replacement programs increased by 114 percent while distribution of home conservation kits increased by 12 percent compared to average participation over the four years prior to 2015.
+Similarly, homes requesting water use surveys increased 45 percent while rebates for smart irrigation controllers increased by more than 400 percent.